 Early screening and intervention is critical.
 By improving the sleep in someone with obstructive sleep apnea, we can help improve daytime work performance, reduce driving related accidents and prevent unnecessary death.

 Want to find out how we can help?
-Book a FREE consultation with us and we will complete a comprehensive sleep therapy disorder screening for you.
-We provide a range of SOMNOMED oral appliances for both snoring and Obstructive Sleep Apnea and can guide you through the process.
+Book a comprehensive exam with us and we will complete a sleep therapy disorder screening for you.
+We provide a range of appliances for mouth breathing, teeth grinding and SOMNOMED appliances for both snoring and Obstructive Sleep Apnea and can guide you through the process.